RonV42/meshtastic-mqtt-bridge/docs/channels.md

 # NW Suburbs Channel Lineup

 Meshtastic channels covering the Poplar Creek / Route 59 corridor mesh area.
+I have been attemping to help the folks in the suburbs to connected our fragmented mesh back to the Chicago Mesh network.

+In addtion to the information here for the suburubs you can head over to https://chicagolandmesh.org/

 ## How to join